logzio/logz-docs/_source/logzio_collections/_log-sources/docker.md

 <!-- tab:start -->
 <div id="docker-collector-logs-config">

+docker-collector-logs is a Docker container that uses Filebeat to collect logs from other Docker containers and forward them to your Logz.io account.

+To use this container, you'll set environment variables in your Docker run command.

+docker-collector-logs uses those environment variables to generate a valid Filebeat configuration for the container. docker-collector-logs mounts docker.sock and the Docker logs directory to the container itself, allowing Filebeat to collect the logs and metadata.

+### Upgrading to a newer version

+* Upgrading to a newer version of docker-collector-logs while it is already running will cause it to resend logs that are within the `ignoreOlder` timeframe.
+You can minimize log duplicates by setting the `ignoreOlder` parameter of the new docker to a lower value (for example, `20m`).

+* Version 0.1.0 of docker-collector-logs includes breaking changes.
+Please see the project's [change log](https://github.com/logzio/docker-collector-logs/tree/update#change-log) for further information.

 #### Set up docker-collector-logs

-This is a Docker container that uses Filebeat to collect logs from other Docker containers and forward them to your Logz.io account.

-To use this container, you'll set environment variables in your Docker run command. docker-collector-logs uses those environment variables to generate a valid Filebeat configuration for the container. docker-collector-logs mounts docker.sock and the Docker logs directory to the container itself, allowing Filebeat to collect the logs and metadata.

-Upgrading to a newer version of docker-collector-logs while it is already running will cause it to resend logs that are within the `ignoreOlder` timeframe.
-You can minimize log duplicates by setting the `ignoreOlder` parameter of the new docker to a lower value (for example, `20m`).
-{:.info-box.note}

-*Note:* Version 0.1.0 includes breaking changes.
-Please see this project's [change log](https://github.com/logzio/docker-collector-logs/tree/update#change-log) for further information.

 <div class="tasklist">